 ‘Falling is a work of natural philosophy, about wire-walkers and moonwalkers, elevators, angels, slapstick, skyscrapers, swerves, and the dynamic figure that links them.
 Here Kreider + O’Leary describe ‘the beautiful mess we’re in’ with a speculative precision.
 Their description of falling, in its uncoupling of the tyranny of cause and effect, displaces the now-prevalent despondency of end-thinking with a prolific joyousness.’
 Lisa Robertson

 Kreider + O’Leary are a poet and architect who collaborate to make work in sites such as prisons, military sites, film locations, landscape gardens and desert environments.
-Dr Kristen Kreider is Reader in Poetry and Poetics at Royal Holloway, University of London.
+Kristen Kreider is Director of the PhD Programme in Art at Goldsmiths College of Art.
 James O’Leary is Lecturer in Architecture at The Bartlett School of Architecture, University College London.

 Publication Date: January 2015